 Career: Gay spent over 30 years working within the financial services industry, the international capital markets and with the financial regulator.
-Gay spent seven years with the Financial Services Authority from 1998 to 2005, where she was director of markets division, capital markets sector leader, with responsibility for establishing a marketfacing division for the supervision of market infrastructure, oversight of market conduct and developing markets policy.
+Gay spent seven vears with the Financial Services Authority from 1998 to 2005, where she was director of markets division. capital markets sector leader, with responsibility for establishing a market-facing division for the supervision of market infrastructure, oversight of market conduct and developing markets policy.
 From 2005 to 2008, Gay held a number of roles at Citibank, including head of governance, Citi Alternative Investments, EMEA, before joining Barclays Capital where she was vice chair of investment banking and investment management.
 She was previously a non-executive director at Aviva plc and the London Stock Exchange Group plc.
 She received an OBE for services to financial services and diversity in 2016.
 Gay holds a BA in Economics from Bucknell University.
-Age 62 at the date of the AGM.